 4. How do I change my USB from FAT32 to NTFS without formatting?

-Using CMD: Open Diskpart > Type list disk and hit Enter > Type select disk 2 (Replace 2 with USB disk number) and hit Enter > Type help convert and hit Enter > Type convert G: /fs:ntfs (Replace G with USB drive letter) and hit Enter.
+- Using CMD: Open Diskpart > Type list disk and hit Enter > Type select disk 2 (Replace 2 with USB disk number) and hit Enter > Type help convert and hit Enter > Type convert G: /fs:ntfs (Replace G with a USB drive letter) and hit Enter.

 I love that the changes you make with EaseUS Partition Master Free aren't immediately applied to the disks.
 It makes it way easier to play out what will happen after you've made all the changes.
 I also think the overall look and feel of EaseUS Partition Master Free makes whatever you're doing with your computer's partitions easy.
 Read More